georg-strunck/RO47005_PDM_project/README.md

 This repository was created for the RO47006 Planning & Decision Making course 2022/23 at the TU Delft by D. Janssen, T. Lukassen, G. Strunck and C. Wiers.
 It shows an approach of using an RRT* path planning algorithm to decide on a path for a package delivery drone in a city.
 For simulation CoppeliaSim has been used to create the city environment, providing a map for the planner to generate a path.
 The quadcopter is follow the generated path with a PD controller.

+The RRT and RRT* path planning algorithms are highly inspired by https://github.com/AtsushiSakai/PythonRobotics/blob/master/PathPlanning/RRT/rrt.py and https://github.com/AtsushiSakai/PythonRobotics/blob/master/PathPlanning/RRTStar/rrt_star.py.
+The code in both these scripts is adjusted to make it work for a 3D path planning problem.

 ## Table of Contents

 - [Requirements](#requirements)